Advanced Oxidation Process for Swimming Pools

 • Reduced Need for Traditional Chemicals: By generating powerful oxidants, the system minimizes the need for chlorine and other sanitizing chemicals.

-• Minimizes Chloramine Formation: Chloramines, which can cause eye and skin irritation, are effectively broken down, leading to a more pleasant swimming experience.
+• Minimizes Chloramine Formation: Chloramines, which can cause eye and skin irritation, are broken down more effectively, leading to a more pleasant swimming experience.

-• Effective Water Sanitation: The combination of UV and ozone technologies ensures thorough and continuous sanitation, keeping the water safe and clean.
+• Adequate Water Sanitation: The combination of UV and ozone technologies ensures continuous, thorough sanitation, keeping water safe and clean.

 Applications: